-Obligations for the main contractor
+Obligations of the main contractor

-To determine the identity of the hired worker, the following information must be provided:
+With the purpose of determining the identity of the hired worker, the following information must be provided:

 - Name, address and residence details